aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/2-restful-api.md

 ### Step 2: Create an IAM user (or role) with API Gateway permission

 Media2Cloud RESTful API endpoint requires AWS_IAM authentication; therefore, we would need to create an IAM user with _execute:invoke_ permission to call the APIs.
-We have two options to create an IAM user: one that uses AWS CLI and one that uses AWS Management Console.
+We have two ways to create an IAM user: one that uses [AWS CLI](#method-1---using-aws-cli-to-create-an-iam-user) and one that uses [AWS Management Console](#method-2---using-aws-management-console-to-create-an-iam-user).

+__

-#### Option 1 - Using AWS CLI to create an IAM user
+#### Method 1 - Using AWS CLI to create an IAM user
 1. Make sure to install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and configure the profile, see details [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 2. Create a user